zevenfox/LeetCodePractice/README.md

 # LeetCodePractice
-This repo is contain LeetCode problem and some of solution by me.
+This repository contains LeetCode problems and some code in JavaScript, Python, or maybe Java that I have submitted.